-HMIS management is the CSB Database Administrator.
-All system-wide questions and issues should be directed to the CSB Database Administrator.
-The Database Administrator reports to the Data and Evaluation Director who reports to the CSB Chief Operating Officer.
-The Chief Operating Officer and the Data and Evaluation Director designate a Back-up Database Administrator.
+HMIS management is the CSB Database Manager.
+All system-wide questions and issues should be directed to the CSB Database Manager.
+The Database Manager reports to the CSB Chief Compliance + Operations Officer.
+The Chief Compliance + Operations Officer designates a Back-up Database Manager.
 CSB's CEO, as head of the Community Shelter Board, is ultimately responsible for all final decisions regarding planning and implementation of HMIS.